DAILY DISCIPLINE #182

 Only believers will be obeying God's commands and patiently enduring.
 Notice that this is addressed to the church at Philadelphia representing one seventh of the total church.

-Day 19- What conditions are needed for believers to escape it? (i.e. the Great Tribulation)
+Day 19- What conditions are needed for believers to escape the great trial?

 Day 20- How will believers escape?
 Those who are alive at that time will escape by being raptured.

 These verses suggests rapture will occur before the Great Tribulation because one doesn't know when the Day of the Lord will come.
 But if we read --

 this suggests rapture after the Great Tribulation.
 In this case a believer knows when the Day of the Lord will come and is not in darkness concerning it.